 Smoking Cessation Agent

-Nicotine skin patches are used to help you stop smoking.
-Nicotine is absorbed from the patch on the skin and enters the blood stream.
+Nicotine inhaler is used to help you stop smoking.
+Nicotine is absorbed in the mouth and throat and enters the blood stream.
 This replaces the nicotine you would get from smoking and makes the withdrawal effects from not smoking less severe.
 The amount of nicotine is decreased over time until use is stopped.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: